What are the Requirements of a Valid Will in California?

 The Will Must Identify Beneficiaries

 The main purpose of a last will and testament is to tell the probate court how to distribute your assets and property after you pass away.
 As such, the will must precisely identify which property you would like which person or people to receive.
-It is important that the language in the will clearly identify who is entitled to which property.
+It is important that the language in the will clearly identifies who is entitled to which property.
 Many legal challenges related to wills are due to unclear language in a will that lends itself to multiple interpretations.

 The Will Must Use Precise Language